Abdelrahman-Gebril162/E-examSystem-PHP-/README.md

 2. use any text editor

 ##how to setup project

-1.start Xampp apache and mysql
+1. start Xampp apache and mysql
-2.go to phpmyadmin panal and create database name it  "examdb" 3.import examdb file inside this project in database file to structure the database tables 4.after importing go to browser type "http://localhost/E-examSystem/" 5.finish project work
+2. go to phpmyadmin panal and create database name it  "examdb"
+3. import examdb file inside this project in database file to structure the database tables
+4. after importing go to browser type "http://localhost/E-examSystem/"
+5. finish project work

 ### Team work
 1. Abdelrahman Gebril Wadaa Allah (team leader, full-stack web develober)